Arpita-deb/Corona-Virus-Analysis/README.md

   ![13 1](https://github.com/Arpita-deb/-Corona-Virus-Analysis/assets/139372731/17b6ec6e-51d9-4f4e-a94c-066972af25c5)

-The **monthly summary statistics** give us a detailed look at the spread of COVID-19 over time.
+The **monthly summary statistics** give us a detailed look at the recovery rate of COVID-19 over time.
 They include several different numbers that help us understand the situation better:

 - **Total count**: This is the total number of recovered cases for a given month.
 For example, in May, **20,651,389** people cured, which was the highest for any month.
 - **Mean**: This is the average number of recovered cases per day in a month.
 December had the highest daily average (2498), meaning that, on average, more people were recovered from COVID-19 each day in December than in other months.